 It’s so essential for your child to understand the importance of working to their own potential, without feeling so pressured that they burst.
 Parents play a key role in this, as children will often try to live up to what they believe their parent’s expectations to be – if aspirations are unrealistic, children may feel like they have failed.

-Whether your child is a high achiever or doesn’t really get on at school, or anywhere in between, it’s vital that you focus on what they can do instead of what they can’t.
-Rather than adding to the pressure to succeed, build your child’s self-esteem by offering praise when they have done well, and avoiding criticism when they haven’t quite reached the level you thought they should.
+What is vital is that you focus on what they can do instead of what they can’t.
+Instead of than adding to the pressure to succeed, build your child’s self-esteem by offering praise when they have done well, and avoiding criticism when they haven’t quite reached the level you thought they should.

-It may help to set SMART goals (specific, measurable, agreed-upon, realistic, time-based) to break the bigger, more intimidating tasks into something more achievable.
-For example, rather than your child wanting to move up a set in maths, you might agree on a SMART goal for them to spend 30 minutes a day doing their maths homework.
+You could also try goal-setting together, where you agree upon some realistic goals to break the bigger, more intimidating tasks into something more achievable.
+For example, instead of aiming for your child to move up a set in maths, you might agree on a goal for them to spend 30 minutes a day doing their maths homework.

 My oldest child had trouble when she started secondary school, and I’m worried my younger child will too